Quick Start Guide

 1. Initializing the Project

-Use Rsbuild to create a producer and call the following command:
+Use Rsbuild to create a provider and call the following command:

 npm